25+ ways to stop scams

 Get free antivirus software

-Web viruses don't just smash your computer.
-They can covertly help steal money or even use PCs to commit crime.
+Web viruses don't just ruin your computer.
+They can help steal money or even use PCs to commit crime.
 Some even lie dormant, waiting to be activated.

 Beware phishy links asking for your password